You Can (Marijuana Can’t) (Washington DOH).

 MedLine Plus: Marijuana information (National Library of Medicine)

 National Institute on Drug Abuse (NIDA) Resources for Teens.
-These resources from NIDA are a great place to look if you have a class project or are writing a paper about marijuana.
+These resources from NIDA are a great place to look if you have a class project or are writing a paper about cannabis.
 (You can also find more topics in the Factsheet section of our website.)

 Need help right now?